coffee-cup/cda/README.md

 p -> /Users/user/dev/project
 ```

-You can then use the alias with the `d` command.
+You can then use the alias with the `p` command.

 ### Remove Alias